mjforan/rm_motors_ros/README.md

 # gm6020_hw

 This is a hardware interface used to control DJI GM6020 motors over the CAN bus.
 It exposes velocity and effort command interfaces, with position, velocity, effort, and temperature state interfaces.
-Top level parameters are "can_interface" (e.g. can0) and the boolean "simulate" for testing without a motor connected.
-Each joint must provide a "gm6020_id" parameter so the hardware interface knows which motor to use.
+Top level parameters are `can_interface` (e.g. "can0") and the boolean `simulate` for testing without a motor connected.
+Each joint must provide a `gm6020_id` parameter so the hardware interface knows which motor to use.

 For more information on ROS 2 Control hardware interfaces, check the [documentation](https://control.ros.org/rolling/doc/ros2_control/hardware_interface/doc/hardware_components_userdoc.html#) and [examples](https://github.com/ros-controls/ros2_control_demos).